Gap Year Programs in Costa Rica

 Costa Ricans are very friendly and do not easily take offense.
 Nevertheless, it’s always important to familiarize yourself with the local customs.
 Men shake hands when greeting one another and maintain direct eye contact.
 The same goes for meeting a woman.
 As you become friendlier with the amazing people you meet, you will generally greet women with a light kiss on the cheek.

 Costa Rica has a vibrant and unique culture, it was once the point where the Mesoamerican and South American cultures met.
 When the Spanish conquerors (conquistadores) came in the 16th century, a cultural clash began.
 As a result, Costa Rica developed new styles of art and music that were influenced by both cultures.

 Costa Rican cuisine is a blend of Native American, Spanish, and African elements.
-Traditional Mesoamerican dishes include the tamale, but Spaniards brought many new ingredients, especially spices and domestic animals.
-Later, Africans settlers added Caribbean flavors to the mix.
+Traditional Mesoamerican dishes include tamale, but Spaniards brought many new ingredients, especially spices and domestic animals.
+Later, African settlers added Caribbean flavors to the mix.
 Costa Rica is renowned for its exquisite cuisine.

 When the Spanish conquered Costa Rica, they brought with them the Catholic religion and its many customs.
 As a result, the culture in Costa Rica is socially conservative by European standards, but vibrant and passionate nonetheless.

 Dance oriented genres, such as soca, salsa, bachata, merengue, cumbia, and Costa Rican swing are enjoyed throughout the country.
 Costa Rican guitar music is very popular in Central America.
 A history of rebellion and social strife throughout the country gave rise to great artists, such as Francisco Amighetti, Fadrique Gutierrez, Jose Francisco Salazar, and Carlos Luis Fallas.